Updated: February 21, 2022

 In addition to simple possession of narcotic drugs, ARS 13-3408 also criminalizes possession of narcotic drugs for sale and the transportation of narcotic drugs.
 While simple possession of narcotic drugs is a class 4 felony, possession for sale or transportation are both class 2 felonies and can lead to prison time even for first-time offenders.

-If you have been charged with any crime under ARS 13-3408 for possession of narcotic drugs, call the Salwin Law Group.
-We can provide you with a free consultation and discuss defenses we have used to successfully fight these charges.
+If you have been charged with any crime under ARS 13-3408 for possession of narcotic drugs, it is important to protect your future and your freedom.
+Call the Salwin Law Group at 480-702-1789.
+Our drug crime defense lawyers can provide you with a free consultation and discuss defenses we have used to successfully fight these charges.

 A.R.S. § 13-3408 Defined